 One of the things Ireland is most known for is its castle ruins.
 Minard Castle is a stunning little castle that sits overlooking the bay.

 Here, you’ll also find an Iron Age ring fort and an early Christian holy well.
 It was built by the Knight of Kerry but later destroyed by the forces of Oliver Cromwell.
 After that, the castle witnessed a series of owners and battles that led to its eventual demise.

 Minard Castle is the perfect end to your Dingle Peninsula road trip.
 Sit on the rocky shoreline or grassy hills to watch the sunset.
 Look out over the bay to take in the bright blue water contrasted against the lush green hills of the area.

 Make sure you walk around the castle and grounds to find all the little pieces of history to close out your day trip.

 Where to Stay in Dingle

-An Capall Dubh B&B Dingle – Situated in Dingle Town, this cosy B&B is perfect for mid-range travellers looking for a comfortable and affordable base for their Slea Head drive.
+An Capall Dubh B&B Dingle – Situated in Dingle Town, this cosy B&B is perfect for mid-range travellers looking for a comfortable and affordable base when they drive the Dingle Peninsula.
 They have a range of rooms on offer, have free parking and there is a hearty breakfast included each morning.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Dingle hotels!

-It’s impossible to see everything the Dingle Peninsula has to offer in one, or even two, days.
+It’s impossible to see everything this incredible area has to offer in one, or even two, days.
 However, this route with the stops along the way provides a pretty good glimpse into the impressive scenery of the peninsula.
 One thing is for certain when visiting Dingle: you won’t run out of beautiful sites to explore.

 Are you visiting the Dingle Peninsula?
 Have any questions about this drive?
 Let us know in the comments!